techniques

 Advanced level work ~ where a given source is expressed through actions and gestures articulating the innate purpose or function of that source. click this for more details

-USING SOUND AND SONG (from the Spring 2004 'Song As Vehicle' lab)
+USING SOUND AND SONG (Spring 2004 'Song As Vehicle' lab)